 What Is A Private Placement Memorandum (PPM)?

 Generally, when someone wants to sell securities in a company, they have to go through the registration process with the SEC.
 This applies not only to the Googles and Facebooks of the world, but also to much smaller companies as well.
 After all, small businesses have shareholders too.

 A PPM is, in simple terms, a way to raise funds without going through the SEC’s burdensome registration process.
 Instead, you go directly to potential investors.
 This is a very common route for small businesses, even ones with pretty big budgets.
 For our Chicago-area readers, some of the city’s most famous and lucrative restaurants, such as Chicago Cut, are actually owned by a small group of shareholders.

 To raise money through a PPM, entrepreneurs can make use of Regulation D, Sections 504, 505, and 506, depending on certain conditions such as the amount of money being raised.
 Section 504 is limited to fundraises of under $1,000,000, and so is unlikely to be useful for people hoping to open a typical cannabis business, especially a craft grow cultivation facility.
 For most entrepreneurs, they’re going to be raising money from Accredited Investors.

-Accredited Investors & PPMs
+Raising Funds from Accredited Investors With PPMs